Que0Le/cloudbenchmark_ws22/readme.md

         print(json.dumps(s), file=fout)
 ```

-The signaling is handled by APIs powered by FastAPI framework.
-This is a simple but potent library to construct a API server.
+The signaling is handled by APIs powered by FastAPI framework - a simple but potent library to build a API server.
 For example:
 ```python
 from fastapi import BackgroundTasks, Depends, FastAPI, status, Response from fastapi.responses import FileResponse